HL7/cql/input/pages/04-logicalspecification.md

   0..1 --> toType
 ```

-The CanConvert operator returns true if the given value can be converted to a specific type, and false otherwise.
+The CanConvert operator returns true if the given value is or can be converted to a specific type, and false otherwise.

 This operator returns true for conversion: